How to Take Passport Photos at Home (2025): Government-Accepted Requirements

 The background of a passport photograph must be light-colored and even.
 Some countries require a completely white background.
 Use a wall, a door, or a bedsheet.

-If possible, the subject should be at least half a meter (1-2 feet) from the background.
-This helps you avoid creating shadows between the subject and the background.
+The subject should be at least half a meter (1-2 feet) from the background.
+The distance helps you avoid creating shadows between the subject and the background.
 Distance also allows you to get some blur effect (bokeh) on the background when you focus on the subject.

 The subject doesn’t have to sit in a chair.
 They can also stand or sit on the floor.
 For example, if the subject is sitting on the floor, you can create a background by placing a bedsheet on the back of a couple of chairs.
-If the subject is sitting in a chair, the background would have to be higher, which could be harder to setup.
+If the subject is sitting in a chair, the background would have to be higher, which could be more complicated to set up.

-If you must choose between two places, one where the lighting is good and another where the background is good, always go for the good lighting.
+If you must choose between two places, one with good lighting and another with a good background, always choose the good lighting.

 You can solve many background problems with photo editing, such as a free online editor (Pixlr has an excellent spot removal tool).
 Lighting is much harder to fix after the photo has been taken.